China’s Lighting Market

 In China, lighting products are mainly sold through specialised lighting marts, branded stores, electrical appliance stores, home appliance chain stores, supermarket chains, hardware stores and building materials marts.
 Currently, most lighting products are distributed through specialised lighting marts.
-As technology advances, more enterprises have adopted online platforms as a new sales channel in recent years.
+As technology advances, however, a growing number of businesses are adopting online platforms as a new sales channel.

-|3-5 September 2018||Shanghai International Lighting Fair||Shanghai New International Expo Centre|
+|3-5 September 2019||Shanghai International Lighting Fair||Shanghai New International Expo Centre|

-|9-12 June 2019||Guangzhou International Lighting Exhibition||China Import and Export Fair Complex (Guangzhou)|
+|9-12 June 2020||Guangzhou International Lighting Exhibition||China Import and Export Fair Complex (Guangzhou)|

 IV.
 Import and Trade Regulations

-|8539||Electric filament or discharge lamps; arc lamps||2-10.5|
+|8539||Electric filament or discharge lamps; arc lamps||0-8|

 |94051000||Chandeliers and other electric ceiling or wall lighting fittings, excluding those of a kind used for lighting public open spaces or thoroughfares||5|